Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

 });

-• You need cross-platform support
+• you need cross-platform support

-• C++/CLI is a Windows-first tool
+• C++/CLI is Windows-only.

-8. Summary
+8. Wrap-up

 • class-based APIs